basimkhajwal/RayTracer/README.md

 ### Parsing Existing Scene Formats

 In order to be able to properly compare the output of my ray tracer with existing realistic implementations would be to render the exact same images which I could then use to evaluate the effectiveness of my ray tracer.
-For this purpose, I chose to write a scene parser that would read in a text file in the format specified by PBRT [INSERT CITATION HERE] and then use that to load the scene which would then be rendered using the ray tracer.
+For this purpose, I chose to write a scene parser that would read in a text file in the format specified by PBRT <sup>[[8](#8)]</sup> and then use that to load the scene which would then be rendered using the ray tracer.
 The main difficulty in this was that I needed to follow the exact specification of the scene format in order to be able to read everything without coming across errors.
 In other parts of the project I was free to make modifications that would simplify the code and make it more efficient to do in Scala (since most existing implementations are in C++), however for the parsing I would have to implement all the details but I would still be free as to _how_ I would parse the details.

 The parsing process itself is composed of a series of well-defined steps each which process the input file further in order to be used for the next stage.
 This process is very general and is commonly used in most parsing systems however, since the PBRT file format is quite simple the parsing that I will need to do will be relatively simple compared more complex parsing systems that are designed to operate on much more intricate language definitions.
 The diagram below illustrates the simplified pipeline that I have used in my own parsing system from the input file to the final image output.